 - 11. Next steps/proposed timline

 This proposed risk management approach document builds on the previously released risk management scope document for industry-restricted petroleum and refinery gases and outlines the proposed control actions for these substances.
 Stakeholders are invited to submit comments on the content of this proposed risk management approach or provide other information that would help to inform decision making.
 Following this consultation period, the Government of Canada will initiate the development of the specific risk management instrument(s) and/or regulation(s) where necessary.
 Comments received on the proposed risk management approach will be taken into consideration in developing the instrument(s) and/or regulation(s).
 Consultation will also take place as instrument(s) and/or regulation(s) are developed.

 Summary of Proposed Risk Management

-Note: This summary is an abridged list of the instruments and tools proposed to manage risks associated with these substances.
-Please see section 3 of this document for a complete explanation of risk management.
+Note: This summary is an abridged list of the instruments and tools proposed to risk-manage these substances.
+Refer to section 9.1 of this document for a complete explanation of risk management.

 |68131-75-9||Gases (petroleum), C3-C4|